Kusumithavv/AXIPROTOCOL-THROUGH-FIFO/Project_report.md

                   -AWREADY (SLAVE TO MASTER)
                      Slave Indicates that the slave is ready to accept an address and associated control signals.

-            WRITE DATA CHANNEL:
+            -WRITE DATA CHANNEL:
                   -WID (MASTER TO SLAVE)
-                      The ID tag of the write data transfer.
+                      -The ID tag of the write data transfer.
                   -WDATA (MASTER TO SLAVE)
-                       Write data.
+                       -Write data.
                   -WSTRB (MASTER TO SLAVE)
-                      Indicates that the byte lanes that hold valid data.
+                      -Indicates that the byte lanes that hold valid data.
 There is one write strobe bit for each 8 bits of the write data bus.
                   -WLAST (MASTER TO SLAVE)
-                       Indicates the last transfer in a write burst.
+                       -Indicates the last transfer in a write burst.
                   -WVALID (MASTER TO SLAVE)
-                       This signal indicates that valid write data and strobes are available.
+                       -This signal indicates that valid write data and strobes are available.
                   -WREADY (SLAVE TO MASTER)
-                       This signal indicates that the slave can accept the write data
+                       -This signal indicates that the slave can accept the write data

-            WRITE RESPONSE CHANNEL:
+            -WRITE RESPONSE CHANNEL:
                   -BID (SLAVE TO MASTER)
-                       The ID tag of the write response.
+                       -The ID tag of the write response.
                   -BRESP (SLAVE TO MASTER)
-                       Indicates the status of the write transaction.
+                       -Indicates the status of the write transaction.
                   -BVALID (SLAVE TO MASTER)
-                       Indicates that the channel is signaling a valid write response.
+                       -Indicates that the channel is signaling a valid write response.
                   -BREADY (MASTER TO SLAVE)
-                       Indicates that the master can accept a write response.
+                       -Indicates that the master can accept a write response.
 3> AXI FIFO READ (axi_fifo_rd.v)
       -Transaction channel initiating write operation from master to the slave.
           # SIGNAL DESCRIPTIONS
-              READ ADDRESS CHANNEL:
+             -READ ADDRESS CHANNEL:
                   -ARID (MASTER TO SLAVE)
-                       The identification tag for the read address group of signals.
+                       -The identification tag for the read address group of signals.
                   -ARADDR (MASTER TO SLAVE)
-                       The read address gives the address of the first transfer in a read burst transaction.
+                       -The read address gives the address of the first transfer in a read burst transaction.
                   -ARVALID (MASTER TO SLAVE)
-                       Indicates that the channel is signaling valid read address and control information.
+                       -Indicates that the channel is signaling valid read address and control information.
                   -ARREADY (SLAVE TO MASTER)
-                       Indicates that the slave is ready to accept an address and associated control signals.
+                       -Indicates that the slave is ready to accept an address and associated control signals.
                   -ARLEN (MASTER TO SLAVE)
-                       Indicates the exact number of transfers in a burst.
+                       -Indicates the exact number of transfers in a burst.
                   -ARSIZE (MASTER TO SLAVE)
-                       Indicates the size of each transfer in the burst.
+                       -Indicates the size of each transfer in the burst.
                   -ARBURST (MASTER TO SLAVE)
-                       The burst type and the size information determine how the address for each transfer within the burst is calculated.
+                       -The burst type and the size information determine how the address for each transfer within the burst is calculated.
-            READ DATA CHANNEL:
+            -READ DATA CHANNEL:
                   -RID (SLAVE TO MASTER)
-                      The identification tag for the read data group of signals that are generated by the slave -RDATA (SLAVE TO MASTER)
+                      -The identification tag for the read data group of signals that are generated by the slave -RDATA (SLAVE TO MASTER)
-                      Read data
+                      -Read data
                   -RLAST (SLAVE TO MASTER)
-                      Indicates the last transfer in a read burst.
+                      -Indicates the last transfer in a read burst.
                   -RVALID (SLAVE TO MASTER)
-                      The channel is signaling the required read data.
+                      -The channel is signaling the required read data.
                   -RREADY (SLAVE TO MASTER)
-                      Indicates that the master can accept the read data and response information.
+                      -Indicates that the master can accept the read data and response information.

 # TESTBENCH MODULE(tb_axi_fifo.v)
     -This module creates a DUT of the AXI FIFO design module.
 The DUT acts as a master for the axi_fifo module.